Premenstrual water retention

 Premenstrual water retention (or premenstrual fluid retention) is the buildup of additional water or fluid in the body.
-This phenomenon can be seen in various forms like increasing weight gain and swollen belly, legs, or ankles.
-Water retention is a symptom felt by some women of all backgrounds before their menstruation onset and was listed as one of the most common premenstrual symptoms in addition to cramping and back pain.
-There is a study that mentions the age effect being potentially linked to the intensity of symptoms, where the maximum symptom intensity was seen around age 35.
-This symptom, among others, have been connected to premenstrual syndrome (PMS), which is experienced by women days before their menstrual cycle begins.
-However, water retention itself can cause symptoms similar to those of PMS like body aches, headaches, and nausea.
-The actual duration of how long symptoms can last varies in length, from a few days to two weeks.
+This phenomenon can be seen in various forms, including increasing weight gain and swollen belly, legs, or ankles.
+Water retention is felt by some women of all backgrounds before their menstruation onset, and is listed as one of the most common premenstrual symptoms, in addition to cramping and back pain.
+Age is potentially linked to the intensity of symptoms, with the maximum symptom intensity experienced around age 35.
+Water retention is an element in assessing premenstrual syndrome (PMS), a set of disruptive symptoms experienced by women before menstruation.
+Water retention itself can cause other symptoms of PMS, such as body aches, headaches, and nausea.
+The duration of symptoms can vary from a few days to two weeks.

-Premenstrual water retention could be passed off as little weight gain before the start of a menstruation cycle, but should be carefully watched if weight is gained quickly within days.
-Water retention can cause serious consequences in people who have a kidney or cardiovascular disease and should take extra caution when experiencing this symptom.
+Premenstrual water retention should be carefully watched if weight is gained quickly within days.
+Water retention can cause serious consequences in people who have a kidney or cardiovascular disease, so these people should take extra caution when experiencing this symptom.

-As of now, the actual cause of water retention remains unclear.
-It was noted that there is no correlation to serum levels of progesterone or estradiol according to actual data, but it is thought to be caused by hormone changes during the menstrual cycle through high levels of circulating progesterone, estrogen, and prolactin, which stimulate secretory cells in the body.
-It is also thought that diet may play a role in increased water retention, such as salt and magnesium consumption, and fluid intake.
+The cause of water retention remains unclear.
+It is thought to be caused by hormone changes during the menstrual cycle through high levels of circulating progesterone, estrogen, and prolactin, which stimulate secretory cells in the body, but a study found no correlation between water retention severity and serum levels of progesterone or estradiol.
+It is also suggested that dietary factors may play a role, such as salt and magnesium consumption, and fluid intake.

-Although the cause is still unclear, there are ways to relieve or manage water retention and symptoms caused by it.
-These methods include both medication (like water pills) and non-medication (diet control) management.
+There are methods to relieve or manage water retention and related symptoms.
+These include both medication (such as water pills) and non-medication management (such as diet control).